CodeArcsInc/Logstack/README.md

 # Logstack
-Logstack is an Elastic Beanstalk application that provides the following functionality to help round out your ELK stack when using the AWS Elasticsearch service.
+Logstack is an Amazon Elastic Beanstalk application that provides the following functionality to help round out your ELK stack when using the AWS Elasticsearch service.

 - Logstash
 - AWS Elasticsearch Authentication Proxy